LisaWow/zkSyncTasks/Galxe_APlus_Role_QAs.md

 🇩 - By leaving a review on a popular review website

+> What token did SPACE ID launch recently?

+**🇦 - SPACE token**

+🇧 - GAL token

+🇨 - ID token

+🇩 - Soul-bound Token

 ## **【选长的】**

+>What is the main goal of Galxe's new product updates, features, and community developments?

+🇦 - To become the largest web3 company by market capitalization

+🇧 - To create an alternative to established social media platforms

+🇨 - To expand the platform's user base through traditional marketing techniques

+**🇩 - To constantly innovate and introduce new features that incentivize user participation and engagement in web3**

 >What is the purpose of the Space Tier Program?